 - Making the legal process as easy as possible for our clients by offering evening and weekend appointments, and meeting at locations that are convenient to you

 In Texas, dog bite injury cases can be complicated, but our skilled attorneys can walk you through what to expect and explain what types of compensation you may be able to pursue.
 If you or your child has been mauled in a dog attack, let us help fight for your rights.
-Schedule a free case consultation now by calling or filling out our online form.
+Schedule a free case consultation with our dog bite attorneys now by calling or filling out our online form.

-When Can You Sue over a Dog Bite in Texas?
+When Can You Sue over a Bite Injury in Texas?